All Episodes

 Hookup, of course, has multiple meanings depending on which one you use.

-Just ask your teenage children, they'll tell you.
+Just ask your teenage children.

 I've learned too much as a parent.

-Anyway, so well, Bill Clinton, maybe president of the United States going for sex addict treatment.
+Anyway, so, well, Bill Clinton may be president of the United States going for sex addict treatment.

-At least to the pro-Clinton media.
+Apparently, that's not news, at least to the pro-Clinton media.

-Anyway, Hillary uh raised the subject in her 2003 memoir, Living History, writing that the most difficult decision I have made in my life was to stay married to Bill and to run for Senate.
+Anyway, Hillary raised the subject in her 2003 memoir, Living History, writing that the most difficult decision I have made in my life was to stay married to Bill and to run for Senate.

 And anyway, folks around the Clintons believe or want to believe that Bill's indiscretions are a thing of the past.

-Well, no, because they've got the energizer swinging up there up in Chappaqua as soon as she leaves.
+Well, no, because they've got the Energizer swinging up there up in Chappaqua as soon as she leaves.

 As I said, Trump up five in Ohio.